Frequently asked questions

 Absolutely!
 As long as the charity is a 501(c)3 non-profit, zakat eligible, and has enrolled with PayPal Giving Fund, it can be added.
 Just go to our suggest a charity page and enter the information requested, and we’ll take care of the rest!

 If a charity in my portfolio is removed from Zakatify, what happens to my donation?

 As charities shut down, no longer meet PayPal Giving Fund’s criteria, or lose their zakat-eligible status, they may be removed from our database.
 When this happens, we will remove the charity from your portfolio and notify you of that charity’s removal.
 If there are remaining charities in your portfolio, your monthly donation amount will be divided equally among them, but you can go into the app and add other charities or modify your portfolio at any time.
 Donations will not be sent to any charity that has been removed from Zakatify.

 How are automatic monthly donations processed by Zakatify?

-Around the 15th of each month, Zakatify calculates your monthly donation amount and initiates a transaction between you and PayPal Giving Fund, a 501(c)(3) charity, which then distributes the funds to the charities you’ve saved in your portfolio.
+Around the 15th of each month, Zakatify calculates your monthly donation amount and initiates a transaction between you and PayPal Giving Fund, a 501(c)(3) charity, which then grants the funds to the charities you’ve saved in your portfolio, in accordance with its policies.
 Zakatify users can modify their preferences at any point prior to that day by changing their annual donation goals, delete or add charities to their portfolio, or switch back to manual donations and stop automatic withdrawals.